Leapmotor: History

 In November 2020, Leapmotor officially launched the third mass-production EV, the Leapmotor C11 electric crossover, based on the 2019 C-More concept.
 The C11 is powered by dual electric motors jointly rated at 400 kW and 720 Nm of torque.
 The Leapmotor C11 have around 600 km of driving range.

+As of 2026, Leapmotor invests in over 50 companies for the research, development, materials, and manufacturing of its parts, many of which include the character "凌" (Líng) in their name.
+These companies currently develops and manufactures 65% of Leapmotor components in-house, with a target to reach 80%.